tibs/markup-history/markup-history.rst

    which dates from about 1983/1984, or one of the other systems written in
    |TeX|.

-.. note:: Presentational.
+.. note:: 1983 |LaTeX| *Presentational*.
 Still in use.

+  Leslie Lamport.

   Most people use |LaTeX| (or one of the equivalents) instead of directly using |TeX|.